-MODE 1 (OPERATING MODE→MODE→MD01): STARTUP DELAY IN EFFECT
+MODE 1 (Operating Mode→MODE→MD01) - Startup Delay in Effect

-Tested when the unit is started.
-This mode is active when the Minutes Off Time (Configuration $\rightarrow$ OPTN $\rightarrow$ DELY) timer is active.
+Criteria for Mode - Tested when the unit is started.
+This mode is active when the Minutes Off Time (Configuration \rightarrow OPTN \rightarrow DELY) timer is active.

-The unit will not start until the timer has expired.
+Action Taken - The unit will not start until the timer has expired.

-The mode will terminate when the timer expires.
+Termination - The mode will terminate when the timer expires.

-This mode is in effect only due to the Minutes Off Time timer.
+Possible Causes - This mode is in effect only due to the Minutes Off Time timer.